Best Microcurrent Facial Devices (2026)

 An 8-in-1 device that pairs microcurrent with percussive (massage) therapy and red/blue/infrared LED light across swappable rings.
 PureWow's "most versatile" pick — if you want microcurrent plus massage plus light therapy in one tool (and don't want to manage three separate gadgets), this is it.
 Conductive gel included; three speeds. [src6]

-PureWow's "most viral" pick combines galvanic current, red light therapy, facial massage, and therapeutic warmth in a lightweight wand for ~3-minute daily treatments, frequently on sale near $110.
+PureWow's "most viral" pick combines galvanic current, red light therapy, facial massage, and therapeutic warmth in a lightweight wand for ~3-minute daily treatments, typically priced around $110.
 The trade-off: it is lower-intensity, has a single setting, and is not FDA-cleared — treat it as a gentle glow/depuffing tool rather than a serious muscle-lifting device. [src6]

 The MyoLift line is favored by estheticians and at-home power users for its higher ~400µA output and probe-plus-mask flexibility (use handheld probes, or plug in a hands-off mask/electrode).
-The QT Plus is the smart/app version.
-Pro-leaning control at the cost of a steeper learning curve; sold via 7E Wellness and select retailers. [src6]
+The QT Plus is the smart/app version with AI skin analysis.
+Pro-leaning control at the cost of a steeper learning curve; sold via 7E Wellness, Amazon, and select retailers. [src6]

-A pen-like microcurrent tool from NuFACE built specifically for small, expression-line areas — crow's feet, forehead, and the lip border — that the larger Trinity spheres can't reach precisely.
-A good add-on or compact starter; pairs with the FIX conductive serum. [src4]
+A pen-like microcurrent tool from NuFACE built specifically for small, expression-line areas — crow's feet, forehead, under-eyes, and the lip border — that the larger Trinity spheres can't reach precisely.
+The current FIX MicroWand adds an eye-depuffer and lip-plumping mode across 3 treatment settings; pairs with the FIX conductive serum. [src4]

 Head-to-Head Comparisons